onlybranch/swift-LMAX-FIX-Connector/ReadMe.txt

 FIXConnector.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the versio
+    It contains information about the version of Visual C++ that generated the file, and information abo